nat-leo/dbms/dbms/engine/hashmap.md

 4. **O(n) Range Query on Key**
 4. **O(n) Range Query off Key**

-Where n is the number of elements.
+Where n is the number of rows in the table/relation, a possibly massive amount of data.

 ## As index structures